aweijnitz/ornitho-de-monitor/README.md

 __These are the main components:__

 - **The Scraper** - Scrapes ornitho.de for recent reports and posts the result to a PubSub topic.
 Uses Puppeteer to launch a headless browser and collect the data.
 Deployed as a container in __Cloud Run__.
-- **The Analyzer** (**planned**) - Cloud Function that triggers on messages from The Scraper on a PubSub Topic.
+- **The Analyzer** - CloudRun function that triggers on messages from The Scraper on a PubSub Topic.
 Posts a message to the PubSub topic, in case it finds something worthwhile.
 Does book keeping in Storage Bucket.
-- **The Notifier** (**planned**) - Cloud Function that triggers on messages from The Analyzer.
+- **The Notifier** (**In progress**) - CloudRun function that triggers on messages from The Analyzer.
 Updates a webpage and notifies users.

 ## Setup